AntCPLab/AntCPLab.github.io/docs/blog/flmpc.md

 nav_order: 990
 ---

-# Different Privacy Preserving Machine Learning (PPML) methods

-Although people talked about PPML everywhere, PPML is a term that is not well defined.
-Generally it's safe to say that in PPML, people use technologies including  (but not limited to) differential privacy / homomorphic encryption / secure multi-party computation / trusted execution environment to protect the data during training or inference.
+# Federated Learning and Secure Multi-party Computation

-Federated learning (FL) [orginally proposed by Google](https://arxiv.org/abs/1602.05629v1), is one of those PPML technologies.
-According to the definitions in [wikipedia](https://en.wikipedia.org/wiki/Federated_learning), FL is a machine learning technique that trains a model across multiple decentralized edge devices or servers holding local data samples.
+Federated learning (FL) [orginally proposed by Google](https://arxiv.org/abs/1602.05629v1), is a machine learning technique that trains a model across multiple decentralized edge devices or servers holding local data samples.
 FL has a design of exchanging parameters instead of exchanging raw data, which provides users with a sense of security, and has made FL one of the most promising PPML techniques.

+We introduced Secure Multiparty Computation (MPC) in [our previous blog](https://alibaba-gemini-lab.github.io/docs/blog/pvc/).
+Briefly speaking, MPC is a cryptographic protocol run by multiple participants.
+The protocol ensures that nothing else but the final computation result is revealed.

+When the application scenario is machine learning training, FL and MPC looks similar: They all aim at training ML model among multiple data owners, without leaking the training data between each other.
+So what's the differences?
+This post will try to explain it.
+Could also visit [here](https://mp.weixin.qq.com/s/OmjQyQqd0YK8JT_QsNrplQ) for a full presentation in Chinese.

 # Main idea of FL